fishermanswharff/bootstrap-lesson/README.md

 * Use predefined Bootstrap styles to style links as buttons
 * Use predefined Bootstrap styles and markup to create a form

+This repository contains all of the bootstrap you'll need for this project.
+If you wish to procure your own copy, [http://getbootstrap.com/getting-started/](you can find it here).
-The Bootstrap grid is a 12 column layout (Bootstrap Grid)[http://getbootstrap.com/css/#grid]
+The Bootstrap grid is a 12 column layout: [http://getbootstrap.com/css/#grid](Bootstrap Grid)